urbit/developers.urbit.org/content/reference/additional/beacon/overview.md

 Assuming it was initally `"sent"`, you'll get an update with a `"got"` [`result`](/reference/additional/beacon/types#result) when the user receives it (but hasn't yet approved or denied it).
-If they approve it, you'll then get a `"yes"` update, and if they deny it you'll get `"no"`.
+If they approve it, you'll then get a `"yes"` update, or if they deny it you'll get `"no"`.
 If it expires before they receive it or before they approve/deny it, you'll get an `"expire"` update.
 If there was an error in them receiving the request or your Beacon couldn't subscribe for the result, you'll get an `"error"` update.
 If you cancelled the